 Installing the data broker in AWS

-When you create a sync relationship, choose the AWS Data Broker option to deploy the data broker software on a new EC2 instance in a VPC.
+When you create a new data broker, choose the AWS Data Broker option to deploy the data broker software on a new EC2 instance in a VPC.
 Cloud Sync guides you through the installation process, but the requirements and steps are repeated on this page to help you prepare for installation.

 You also have the option to install the data broker on an existing Linux host in the cloud or on your premises.
 Learn more.

 All regions are supported except for the China and GovCloud (US) regions.

 The data broker needs an outbound internet connection so it can poll the Cloud Sync service for tasks over port 443.

 When Cloud Sync deploys the data broker in AWS, it creates a security group that enables the required outbound communication.
 Note that you can configure the data broker to use a proxy server during the installation process.

 If you need to limit outbound connectivity, see the list of endpoints that the data broker contacts.